wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 ##X_MOD_ACADEMIC_YEAR
 ###Description
 An extra implementation optimisation that isn't part of the UDD model.
-Its value is identical to that of the mod_instance identified by the relevant MOD_INSTANCE_ID.
+Its value is identical to that of MOD_ACADEMIC_YEAR on the mod_instance identified by the relevant MOD_INSTANCE_ID.

 ###Purpose
 Analytics